A Public Speaker Who Can Connect

 He is a powerful and relevant public speaker.
 Fraud is and always has been a concern, not just nationally, but globally.
 His powerful keynote presentation; his life saving lessons on the topics of fraud and ethics keep your group engaged and make your events more memorable.

 Your business professionals will be inspired to make the best ethical decisions on the spot.
-They’ll gain knowledge on how to protect your organization from loosing astronomical amounts of money.
+They’ll gain knowledge on how to protect your organization’s bottom line.